 (quantum processors) and classical processors will work together to tackle day-to-day computing as well as complex, enterprise-level problems across industries.
 So even if smartphones won’t contain a quantum computer, they are likely to access quantum computers for certain applications via the cloud within the next few years.

 Brownell argues that quantum computing’s immediate future appears limited to practical applications.
 He foresees it being implemented in industries “that are most ripe for quantum advantage, like material science, machine learning, and complex optimization problems.”
 Whether more this technology can easily translate to more nefarious purposes remains to be seen.

 Adaptability and Trust As A Security Safeguard

 “Quantum Resistant” technology does indeed exist.
 For instance, XTRABYTES™ currently uses a very secure hash algorithm standard (SHA-512) to safeguard its Zolt algorithm from quantum computing hackers.
-More Importantly, XTRABYTES has the ability to easily upgrade its security protocols as quantum computing advances, That is, the code with which XTRABYTES is built upon is easily changeable.
-With encryption technology, security is often simply a matter of staying ahead of the curve.
+Its security protocols can also be upgraded as quantum computing advances.
+With encryption technology, security is often a matter of staying ahead of the curve.